codankra/openprices/README.md

 Open Prices is a crowdsourced platform for tracking real-world prices of everyday products.
 The goal is to provide a more accurate, transparent, and uncorruptible record of current and historical prices.
 Right now the focus is grocery (and soon restaurant) prices.

-This is a new project under development, being built in public: Check out the live site at [openpricedata.com](https://openpricedata.com)
+This is a new project under development, being built in public: Check out the live site at [openpricedata.com](https://openpricedata.com) (also [openpricehistory.com](https://www.openpricehistory.com)) Tell me which site name you like better in the poll in Issues 📝

 ## 🛠 Built With